 Maria Mallaband and Countrywide Coronavirus Update

-Our homes remain open to admissions as usual and we are following the current guidelines issued from the public health authorities to ensure the wellbeing of all.
+Our homes remain open to new admissions as usual and we are following the current guidelines issued from the public health authorities to ensure the wellbeing of all.
 It is important we continue to support the healthcare system and individuals who require a safe care environment.

+We will continue to keep this policy under review and provide updates as appropriate.
 Please contact us at [email protected] if you have any questions.